anyalikepeanut/osu-packer/README.md

 # <img src="osupacker.ico" width="30"> osu-packer
-osu-packer is a tool to pack osu! beatmaps and skins folder to .osz or .osk file.\
+a tool to pack beatmaps and skins to .osz and .osk file
-\
-trying to compile the app to exe file...